msranjana/snipnest/CONTRIBUTING.md

 If you're planning to submit a TypeScript snippet, check if it already exists for JavaScript.
 Only submit it if it has significant differences, like generics or type annotations.

+Please use a regular function, not an arrow function.

 If unsure, submit it anyway, and we'll help decide.

 ## 🛠️ How to Contribute